Complexity of Eliminating (Majority) Illusion in Directed Networks: Hardness Reductions

 By the above construction, the graph $G$ is embedded into the plane using only orthogonal segments (horizontal and vertical lines).
-Since all vertices are positioned at the intersections of a discrete rectangular coordinate system and no two edges cross except at these vertices, $G$ is isomorphic to a subgraph of a sufficiently large rectangular grid.
-It follows immediately that $G$ is a subgraph of a grid.
+Since all vertices are positioned at the intersections of a discrete rectangular coordinate system and no two edges cross except at these vertices, by \ref{it:gridrednointersection1} and \ref{it:gridrednointersection2}, the graph $G$ is isomorphic to a subgraph of a sufficiently large rectangular grid.

 Now we prove the second part of the statement of the lemma.
-According to the construction of the cycle gadget, every red variable vertex $v^i_x$ or $v^i_{\overline{x}}$ is preceded and followed by a blue controller vertex $v^{xj}$.
-Since we are not allowed to cross two cycle gadgets, it is impossible for two red vertex to be next to each other. \end{proof}
+According to the construction of the variable gadget, every red variable vertex $v^i_x$ or $v^i_{\overline{x}}$ is preceded and followed by a blue controller vertex $v^{xj}$ for each $i \in [\ell_x], j \in [2\ell_x]$.
+Since we are not allowed to cross two variable gadgets, it is impossible for two red vertices to be next to each other.
+Additionally, by \ref{it:gridredpropv} of the construction, we know that no two columns (or rows) have red vertex in the same row (resp. column).
+This completes the proof of Lemma~\ref{lem:gridminorporp}. \end{proof}

 Therefore, $G$ is a subgraph of a grid.
 We now construct a grid graph $\hat{G}$ from $G$.